ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Use thread-local variables carefully or switch to scoped values

 To achieve better scalability of virtual threads, you should reconsider using _thread-local variables_ and _inheritable-thread-local variables_.
-Thread-local variables provide each thread with its copy of a variable, which is set to a value independent of the values set by other threads.
-A thread-local variable works as an implicit, thread-bound parameter and allows passing data from a caller to a callee through a sequence of intermediate methods.
+Thread-local variables provide each thread with its own copy of a variable, and inheritable-thread-local variables additionally copy these variables from the parent thread to the child thread.
+Thread-local variables are typically used to cache mutable objects that are expensive to create.
+Thread local variables are also used to implicitly pass thread-bound parameters and return values through a sequence of intermediate methods.

 Virtual threads support thread-local behavior in the same way as platform threads.
 Because virtual threads can be very numerous, the following features of thread-local variables can have a more significant negative effect: